harshitgarg595/HomeLoan/README.md

 2. Extract that zip
 3. Now open VScode
 4. open terminal and then create new project by ng new HomeLoan
-5. Now the project will be created with src folder
+5. Now the project will be creating the src folder
-6. delete that src folder
+6. Delete that src folder
-7. copy the src folder downloaded from git and paste there
+7. Copy the src folder downloaded from git and paste there
-8. then run
+8. Then run
-          a. npm i bootstrap
+          * a. npm i bootstrap
-          b. ng add @angular/material
+          * b. ng add @angular/material
-          c. ng serve o
+          * c. ng serve o

           spring and vscode must run simultaneously